luthfi-leonhart/android-sudoku-solver/README.md

 On the original generator it needs to check if the whole field is solvable while removing digits one by one, which sometimes it took to long to generate (more than 5 minutes or so).
 So I modified it by removing the solvable condition and let the user know if the generated board is unsolvable.

+You can try the app [here](https://drive.google.com/open?id=13EqVNgxkWKDgOxBfUgwrnsyaNwdtZKMs).

 The program is written in [Kotlin](https://kotlinlang.org/) and uses [Architecture Components](https://developer.android.com/topic/libraries/architecture/).

-You can try the app [here](https://drive.google.com/open?id=13EqVNgxkWKDgOxBfUgwrnsyaNwdtZKMs)

 ### Generator
 The generator algorithm is divided into 3 parts